-The salt producing islands have expansive natural shallow seawater ponds, most of which were developed in varying degrees to facilitate the rapid evaporation of seawater.
+The salt-producing islands have expansive natural seawater ponds, many of which were developed in varying degrees to facilitate the rapid evaporation of seawater.

 The system of salt production became more sophisticated over time, with dividing walls in the salinas to split up different levels of brine, gates to control input from the ocean, and windmills to pump water between ponds.
-This allowed for efficient evaporation and at the height of production about 800 acres of salt pond was worked over the three islands.
+This allowed for efficient evaporation and at the height of production about 800 acres (324 hectares) of salt ponds were worked over the three islands.

-Due to the larger populations and economical income that salt exports afforded, small towns grew on the three salt islands, with architecture based off the British Bermudian Colonial style.
+Due to the larger populations and economical income that salt exports afforded, small towns grew on the three salt islands, with architecture based on the British Bermudian Colonial style.

-Evidence of the pre-Columbus Taino natives does exist at a few locations in the Turks and Caicos, but these features tend to be quite limited in scope and are typically in the most remote parts of the country.
+Evidence of the pre-Columbus Taino peoples does exist at a few locations in the Turks and Caicos, yet these features tend to be quite limited in scope and are typically found in the most remote regions of the country.
 There is no Taino historical site developed for tourist access in the country.